raorugan/MCPonFuncOnACA/README.md

   + [Visual Studio Code](https://code.visualstudio.com/)
   + [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

+> Note : Here I have used [Rapid API marketplace](https://rapidapi.com/hub) Booking COM travel APIs to make calls and process the travel details.
+The API needs a key so you will need to subscribe for Booking COM API to get the key and use it.

 ## Prepare your local environment

 An Azure Storage Emulator is needed for this particular sample because we will save and get snippets from blob storage.